kentaroh-toyoda/ai-security-paper-digest-rss/README.md

 ## Setup

-The RSS feed is available at [https://kentaroh-toyoda.github.io/ai-security-paper-digest-rss/rss.xml](https://kentaroh-toyoda.github.io/ai-security-paper-digest-rss/rss.xml), but you may want to try with other research topics or system prompts.
+The RSS feeds are publicly available (see links above), but you may want to try with other research topics or system prompts.
 The following is the step-by-step to replicate the service.

 1. Install the required dependencies: